-Eating a variety of nutritious foods for a low fat, high fiber diet, rich in vitamins, minerals and antioxidants, is one good strategy for lowering our risk of disease and disease-related disabilities.
+Eating a variety of nutritious foods for a low-fat, high-fibre diet, rich in vitamins, minerals, and antioxidants, is one good strategy for lowering our risk of disease and disease-related disabilities.
 Also, it keeps our brains and bodies in tip-top shape as the years pass by.2 Remember that healthy aging also requires daily physical activity along with activities that exercise the brain.

-In general, energy/calorie needs do get lower with aging because we have less muscle, more body fat and many of us tend to be less active.
-Keep in mind that we still need about the same amount of other important nutrients, including carbohydrate, protein, fat, vitamins and minerals, to stay healthy.3 And don’t forget the fluids.
+In general, energy/calorie needs do get lower with aging because we have less muscle, and more body fat and many of us tend to be less active.
+Keep in mind that we still need about the same amount of other important nutrients, including carbohydrates, protein, fat, vitamins, and minerals, to stay healthy.3 And don’t forget the fluids.
 Here’s how mushrooms can be a tasty part of your anti-aging diet strategy.

 Fresh Mushrooms Can Help!

 - Fresh mushrooms contain significant levels of l-ergothioneine, a naturally occurring antioxidant that may also help protect the body against disease.4 Ergothioneine is found in both raw and cooked mushrooms.